Adaptive functional principal components analysis: Numerical properties

 \subsection{Empirical results}

-The results are presented in Figures \ref{fig:sigma_0.25_mfbm_0.1_val} to \ref{fig:sigma_1_mfbm_0.1_fun}.
+The results on $\mathcal{R}_{ZW, 2}(\lambda_j)$ and $\mathcal{R}_{ZW, 2}(\psi_j)$ are presented in Figures \ref{fig:sigma_0.25_mfbm_0.1_val} to \ref{fig:sigma_1_mfbm_0.1_fun}.
 For clearer visualization of the plots, in all our boxplots, we remove values below the 5th quantile and above the 95th quantile, since the number of extreme values on each ends were roughly the same.
-It can be seen that our estimates of the eigen-elements perform favorably relative to \cite{Zhang2016}, where for virtually all setups, our error ratios are below 1, the benchmark for equal performance.
+It can be seen that our estimates of the eigen-elements perform favorably relative to \cite{fdapaceR}, where for virtually all setups, our error ratios are below 1, the benchmark for equal performance.
 Our estimates obtain up to 4 times less error for the eigenvalues, and almost 2 times less error for the eigenfunctions, demonstrating a big improvement.
-More empirical results are available in the Supplementary Material, which include comparisons to other default settings of \cite{fdapaceR}, lower signal-to-noise ratios, and a simpler simulation setup involving different constant Hurst functions for the fractional Brownian motion.
-We also consider a setup with common design.
-The conclusion is always the same~: our method clearly outperforms the competitors.
+More empirical results are available in the Supplementary Material, which include comparisons to other settings of \cite{fdapaceR} (including a case where their bandwidth is selected by CV), lower signal-to-noise ratios, and a simpler simulation setup involving different constant Hurst functions for the fractional Brownian motion.
+We also present in the supplement comparisons with the `first smooth, then estimate' approach using adaptive B-splines, and a setup with common design.
+The conclusion remains consistent: our method outperforms competitors in most settings.

 Due to the explicit nature of our risk bounds, our bandwidth rule is also computationally efficient, even accounting for the various quantities that need to be estimated in calculations.
 As seen in Figure~\ref{fig:comp_sigma0.25}, our computational times are comparable for small sample sizes, in the sense that it does not take more than 100 seconds to run.
-However, for larger sample sizes, say with 100 curves and 100 points on average along each curve, our approach performs significantly faster by around an order of magnitude.
+However, for larger sample sizes, say with $N=100$ curves and $\mathfrak m = 100$ design points on average along each curve, our approach performs significantly faster by around an order of magnitude.
 Furthermore, this comparison is with respect to the default setting, plug-in bandwidths in \cite{fdapaceR}.
 With cross-validation instead of the default setting, the comparison of the computational times will be significantly more favorable for us.